HAS-Tools-Fall2021/homework-Cetaini/Forecast_Submissions/Zhong_HW3.md

 Date: 9/13/2021
 Assignment Number: 3

+___
+### Grade
+3/3: Great work!
+- next time try adding some formatting to your markdown file
+- For questions 2 and 3 I was looking for you to count only the number of times in September that the flow is larger than this.
+You can check out the solution key to see how I did it.
+- Also I don't see your python script in this file.
+I found it in your assignment folder but next time be sure to include it here for full credit.
+_____

 1. Describe the variables flow, year, month, and day.
 What type of objects are they?
 What data types are they composed of?
 How long are they?
    They are all lists.
    Flow is composed of floats; year is composed of ints; month of ints; day of ints too.